Host–guest chemistry: Crown ethers and cryptands

 Crown ethers bind cations.
-Small crown ethers, e.g. 12-crown-4 bind well to small ions such as Li+ and large crowns, such as 24-crown-8 bind better to larger ions.
-Beyond binding ionic guests, crown ethers also bind to some neutral molecules, e.g., 1, 2, 3- triazole.
-Crown ethers can also be threaded with slender linear molecules and/or polymers, giving rise to supramolecular structures called rotaxanes.
+Small crown ethers (e.g. 12-crown-4) bind well to small ions such as Li+.
+Large crowns (e.g. 24-crown-8) bind better to larger ions.
+Crown ethers also bind to some neutral molecules (e.g. 1,2,3-triazole).
+Crown ethers can also be threaded with slender linear molecules or polymers, creating supramolecular structures called rotaxanes.
 Given that the crown ethers are not bound to the chains, they can move up and down the threading molecule.
-Crown ether complexes of metal cations (and the corresponding complexes of cryptands) are not considered to be inclusion complexes since the guest is bound by forces stronger than van der Waals bonding.
+Crown ether complexes of metal cations (and the corresponding complexes of cryptands) are not considered to be inclusion complexes, since the guest is bound by forces stronger than van der Waals bonding.

+Chiral capsules

+Molecular capsules have been developed with a chiral interiors.
+This capsule is made of two halves, like a plastic easter egg (Figure 6).
+Salt bridge interactions between the two halves cause them to self-assemble in solution (Figure 7).
+They are stable even when heated to 60 C.